Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Conclusion

 \section{Conclusion}

 This study takes the first step toward conceptualizing and continuously assessing objective muscle fatigue for daily exercise.
 The proposed method utilizes the features of spatial and temporal adaptations of multi-muscle coordination and group-level neuronal activities.
-The fatigue can then be continuously estimated using a physiological rationale model built by a Bayesian Gaussian process, and trained by a time-evolving principle-inspired loss function.
-The experimental results demonstrate the cross-day stability, coincidence with fatigue progressions and other views of fatigue and our method’s benefits over other methods.
-Furthermore, our results indicate the existence of a bodily state that regulates fatigue and provides a cue for further research.
+The fatigue can then be modelled by a Bayesian Gaussian process, and trained by a time-evolving principle-inspired loss function.
+The experimental results demonstrate the effectiveness of our method.
 The promising outcomes of our study may aid fatigue monitoring, training endorsement determination and human-machine interface for more exercise modalities.

+This study is just a proof-of-concept work that has several limitations.
+First, the study does not consider the condition of taking rest.
+When there is a rest session between two exercise sessions, the monotonically increasing trend of fatigue would be violated.
+And the whole fatigue progression would be piece-wise monotonic.
+Second, more exercise modalities should be included.
+For example, if there is a running session after walking sessions, the increasing rate of fatigue would change and the bound of fatigue score would also break.
+And further running-related physiological priors can be included.
+Third, the model we develop utilizes the Markov, Gaussian and Bayesian assumptions.
+The actual fatigue progression might violate such assumptions.
+Future work should also develop models beyond the assumptions.